githubtraining/training-manual/github_for_developers-facilitator-manual.md

 > **Note:** What is a merge message?
 In this example, we are doing a recursive merge.
 A recursive merge creates a new commit that permanently records the point in time when these two branches were merged together.
 We will talk more about Git's merge strategies a little later.

+# Facilitator Note
 The remote merge conflict in this section is **not** already set up.
 For this activity to work, the facilitator will need to make changes to the upstream repository during a break.
-{: .note}
 1. Prepare to edit the upstream remote (githubschool/github-games)
 2. Checkout to the `shape-colors` branch
 3. Find the `index.html` file
 4. Change the colors on lines 115 - 121
-{: .note}
 Make these changes before adding the remote in class.
 If you are going to skip the remote portion, the entire class will need to go through making changes on `shape-colors` in their own individual repositories.
 {: .note}